 - Open a web browser and log into the routers configuration setup menus.

 - Disable any wireless network security or encryption

 - Change the SSID or wireless network name to something easily recognizable such as “FAROTracker”

 - Change the router's IP address to 18.104.22.168 with a subnet of 255.255.255.0.

 - Save these router settings.

-- Connect the Tracker MCU to the wireless router.
+- Connect the Tracker Master Control Unit (MCU) to the wireless router.